thu-coai/cotk/docs/source/dataloader.rst

 tokenized words to all vocabularies.
 This process is the same with the one in the section `Vocabulary for LanguageProcessingBase`.

-Also, we can obtained a convertion between tokenized sentences and pretrained id from pretrained models.
+Also, we can obtained a conversion between tokenized sentences and pretrained id from pretrained models.
 Now, we have 3 representation methods of sentences:

 * Tokenized sentences.